 4. Capture Unique Moments

 While traveling it is great to take unique and interesting pictures.
 Immerse yourself in a place to get shots of local people and cultures.
 Be sure to talk to them, ask if you can take a photo, in many instances, people are more then willing to pose for a shot.
 You might even be pleasantly surprised with an invitation to drink local wine or eat a home-cooked meal.
 In many places, we have visited the people help tell a country’s story.
 Wildlife photography can also capture impressive raw moments.
-Whether it is bird watching, your best friends dog chasing a ball, underwater photography of marine life, or cheetah killing prey in the Serengeti, each moment cannot be replicated and can make your photography stand out.
+Whether it is bird watching, your best friends dog chasing a ball, underwater photography of marine life, or cheetah killing prey in the Etosha National Park, each moment cannot be replicated and can make your photography stand out.

 3. Spend The Time